piotrmoszkowicz/netguru-recru-task/README.md

 `DATABASE_PORT`         |  database port
 `DATABASE_USER`         |  database user
 `PORT`                  |  app port (default: `3000`), you shouldn't change it!
+`API_KEY`               |  key to [OMDBAPI](http://www.omdbapi.com)

 ## Run in production

 In order to run in production, I suggest using docker.
 More info how to run it - look below.
-If you want to run it without docker I suggest taking a look at "Environmental variables list", setting then up to your needs and simply build it and start it:
+If you want to run it without docker I suggest taking a look at "Environmental variables list", setting then up to your needs, creating the database and simply build it and start it:

 ```sh
 $ npm run build